Rayerdyne/OOP-project/src/be/uliege/straet/oop/gui/README.md

 The limitation to filters with one input and one input is only because I didn't implemented mechaninsm to handle this, I plan to do this for future versions.

+- Wave generators

+These will require you to specify multiple variables, typically the frequency, the amplitude and a sampling frequency.
+When editing, you'll have to enter these values separated with commas, in order.
+Also, ommitting the sampling frequency is allowed, and is the same as specifying the default one.

 ## 4- Actions
 I.e. all the action you can perform on the workspace.